Oliver! (film): Music

+The soundtrack is similar to the original play, although without Bill Sikes' song "My Name", the song "I Shall Scream", featuring Mr. Bumble and Mrs. Corney, and the song featuring Mr. Bumble and Mr. and Mrs. Sowerberry, "That's Your Funeral".

 Reception

 Box office

-The film earned $10.5 million in theatrical rentals at the US and Canadian box office. and took $77,402,877 worldwide.
+The film earned $10.5 million in theatrical rentals at the US and Canadian box office, earning $40 million worldwide.
 In the United Kingdom, the film played for 90 weeks at the Leicester Square Theatre in London, grossing $1,992,000.
 It had been seen by 5 million people across the country at that time.

 Critical response

 Oliver! received widespread acclaim from critics.
 It was hailed by Pauline Kael in her review published in The New Yorker as being one of the few film versions of a stage musical that was superior to the original show, which she suggested she had walked out on.
 "The musical numbers emerge from the story with a grace that has been rarely seen since the musicals of René Clair."

 Roger Ebert of the Chicago Sun-Times awarded the film four out of four stars.
 "Sir Carol Reed's Oliver! is a treasure of a movie," he wrote.
 "It is very nearly universal entertainment, one of those rare films like The Wizard of Oz that appeals in many ways to all sorts of people.
 It will be immediately exciting to the children, I think, because of the story and the unforgettable Dickens characters.
 Adults will like it for the sweep and zest of its production.
 And as a work of popular art, it will stand the test of time, I guess.
 It is as well-made as a film can be."
 He particularly admired Carol Reed's working relationship with the children in the film: "Not for a moment, I suspect, did Reed imagine he had to talk down to the children in his audience.
 Not for a moment are the children in the cast treated as children.
 They're equal participants in the great adventure, and they have to fend for themselves or bloody well get out of the way.
 This isn't a watered-down lollypop.
-It's got bite and malice along with...romance and humor."
+It's got bite and malice along with... romance and humor."
 Although he stated that the film's roadshow presentation was a minor problem for children, who are not used to long films, he praised the production design, musical adaptation score, and casting and acting, particularly that of Ron Moody and Jack Wild.
 He concluded, "Oliver! succeeds finally because of its taste.
 It never stoops for cheap effects and never insults our intelligence.
 And because we can trust it, we can let ourselves go with it, and we do.
 It is a splendid experience."
-He later named the film as the seventh best film of 1968.
+He later named the film as the seventh-best film of 1968.